-If you’ve already booked a flat under the Built-To-Order (BTO) scheme, the waiting time before your flat is ready ranges from three to five years.
+If you’ve already booked a flat under the Built-To-Order (BTO) scheme, the waiting time before your flat is ready ranges from three to six years.
 This wait can be frustrating, especially if you and your spouse are at a stage in life where you would like to move in together and begin a new chapter of your lives.
 This is even more true if you have a little one on the way.

 Enter HDB’s Parenthood Provisional Housing Scheme (PPHS), which provides rental flats at below market rates to house families who need interim housing while they wait for the completion of their new HDB flats.
 Initially created for couples with young children, the scheme has been extended to support more family types over the years, including divorced or widowed parents with children.

 The supply of PPHS flats is mostly from Selective En-bloc Redevelopment Scheme (SERS) flats, which means the flats are usually located in older housing estates.

 As of 3 August 2021, HDB has announced that they would increase the supply of PPHS flats by another 800 flats, almost double the existing 840 flats.
 This is a much-needed response to the current situation where pandemic restrictions have caused a delay in BTO construction, leading to increased demand for interim rental housing solutions for families waiting for their BTO flats.

 To qualify for a PPHS flat, applicants must meet the following eligibility criteria:

 – The main applicant must be at least 21 years old.

 – You must have signed the Agreement for Lease of an uncompleted flat offered under the BTO or Sale of Balance Flats (SBF) exercise; According to HDB, stocks of PPHS units are limited, so the current priority is those who have booked an uncompleted new HDB flat and not buyers of DBSS flats or EC units.